When is it Time to use a Time Order?

 This means where the borrower has already paid more than half the amount owed under the agreement in the case of hire purchase, conditional sale and PCP agreements, they regain their right to voluntarily surrender the vehicle without having any liability to make further payments, providing the vehicle is returned in a reasonable condition.
 The benefits of this are not only can the finance firm not apply to have the vehicle forcibly repossessed, but they also can no longer demand payment of all sums owed under the agreement.

 Why finance firms aren’t telling you about time orders

-Applying for a Time Order, however, can be complicated and usually requires specialist advice from a solicitor or an experienced money adviser.
+Applying for a Time Order, however, can be complicated and usually requires specialist advice from a solicitor, a local advice agency, or an experienced money adviser.